 To find out how I got here, read on…

-“I can’t believe we are sitting here talking about ornamental grasses!” – those were famous last words uttered by me to my brother and sister and their spouses over a Dinner out at a restaurant in the 1990’s.
+“I can’t believe we are sitting here talking about ornamental grasses!” – those were famous last words uttered by me to my brother and sister and their spouses over a Dinner out at a restaurant in the 1990s.

 I never would have expected then, that a decade later I would give up my career in the insurance industry to pursue a career persuading plants to grow in ways they didn’t want to.
-When I left Member Insurance Agency to begin my career at Anderson Japanese Gardens (no relation), I was embarking on a new journey.
+When I left Member Insurance Agency to begin my career at Anderson Japanese Gardens , I was embarking on a new journey.

 But what really gave me the fever was when I first visited Anderson Japanese Gardens in Rockford.
-Here I found a place that made me feel like when I was wandering the north woods in Wisconsin and the Upper peninsula of Michigan.
+Here I found a place that made me feel like when I was wandering the north woods in Wisconsin and the Upper Peninsula of Michigan.
 I was hooked.

 Well long story short, I started working at Anderson gardens as a Horticulturist in 2006.
 I have been learning and practicing this art and science since.
-It also ignited a love of learning about plants, design, and nature.
+It has also ignited a love of learning about plants, design, ecology and nature.

 Crabapple pruning in 4 easy steps (part 1, part 2, part 3),

 Three aesthetic pruning cuts,

-Pruning to reduce regrowth
+Pruning to reduce regrowth,

-Japanese garden fall color lessons you can use
+Japanese garden fall color lessons you can use,

 What do you really want?